 This post may contain affiliate links.
 Please read our disclosure policy.

 Prep dinner ahead of time with these Slow Cooker Thai-Inspired Beef Bowls!
-I absolutely crave the favor of this delicious, tender meat and know you all will too.
+I am obsessed with the flavor of this delicious, tender meat, which slow cooks in an umami-rich sauce with peanut butter, garlic, and lime.
+I can’t wait for you to try it!

 Three bowls with beef, rice, and veggie slaw, topped with herbs on a white stone backdrop.

-As the weeknights start to get busier, it is all about planning ahead.
-To me, that almost always means getting something into my slow cooker in the morning.
-Then at dinner time, all I have to do is make a few elements right before serving so dinner can be on the table in no time.
+During busy weeks, which these days seems to be all of them, I’m all about planning ahead.
+For me, that almost always means getting something into my slow cooker in the morning.
+That way at dinner time, all I have to do is make a few elements right before serving.
+Want to make it in an Instant Pot?
+Scroll to the bottom of the recipe card and you’ll find instructions for that method too!

-While I’ve made a lot of shredded beef over the years, including my Salsa Verde Shredded Beef Bowls that continue to be super popular, but this recipe is quickly becoming a favorite.
-The beef slowly cooks with your usual pantry ingredients (coconut aminos, fish sauce, coconut sugar…), but I also include a little peanut butter to bring a delicious peanut taste.
-All of that along with some ginger, lime juice, Thai chiles, and a few other ingredients, results in the most tender and flavorful shredded beef!
+While I’ve made a lot of shredded beef over the years (my Salsa Verde Shredded Beef Bowls is one of my most popular recipes ever!), this recipe is quickly becoming a favorite.
+The beef slowly cooks with some basic pantry ingredients like coconut aminos, fish sauce, coconut sugar, and peanut butter to bring layers of savory and salty flavors.
+All of that along with some fresh ginger, lime juice, and Thai chiles results in the most tender and flavorful shredded beef!

 • Rice Vinegar